jonasbucherETH/sushi_internship/README.md

   * Use Rtsne (already in libraries)
   * How to get/estimate a good perplexity value
   * 3 * perplexity < nrow(X) - 1 (so for 42: perplexity < 14)
+  * How to normalize vcf data / convert to matrix instead of distance matrix (because for t-SNE the data should be normalized if input is distance matrix)
+  * Try t-SNE on server with maximum possible perplexity (and MDS dims increased to 5, to match PCA dims kept)

 #### UMAP (Uniform Manifold Approximation and Projection)

+#### Shiny App

+  * exploreDEG as template
+  * create app.R that calls all ui and server files
+  * split PCA into two files (ui, server)
+  * images in www folder

+  * See if it runs normally (on server), otherwise ask on Asana for guidance